espertus/jacquard-examples/hw1/README.md

   * Our hidden buggy implementations fail your tests [20 points]
   * Your implementation passes our hidden tests [20 points]
 * Code coverage [10 points]
+  * `EmptyListOfString` [2 points]
+  * `NonEmptyListOfString` [8 points]

 Your code coverage score will be proportional to your line coverage.
-For example, if you achieve 85% line coverage, you will earn 8.5 out of 10 points.
+For example, if you achieve 85% line coverage for both classes, you will earn 8.5 out of 10 points.